If you are wondering how to navigate the holidays safely this year, you are not alone.

 An Ounce of Prevention

 This is critical, especially when there isn’t a cure.
 This year, consider celebrating the holidays virtually.
-If you are planning to gather with people outside your household, consider these CDC holiday recommendations to reduce your risk for spreading or contracting COVID-19.
+If you are planning to gather with people outside your household, consider these CDC holiday recommendations to reduce your risk of spreading or contracting COVID-19.

 Your holiday prevention measures should include avoiding potential relapse triggers.
 The best way to avoid them is to identify them ahead of time.
 If you don’t know what they are, you can always ask.
 You may decide to eliminate the traditional holiday toast or forgo the family rum ball recipe.
 You might want to host your holiday party earlier in the day.